Opening a BIM 360 or AUTODESK CONSTRUCTION CLOUD model with Revit: Error: Data file is corrupt

 Solution:

-Follow the Part A and Part B steps below.
+If the issue persists, follow the detailed recovery steps in Part A and Part B below.

 %USERPROFILE%\AppData\Local\Temp